adobe/aem-project-archetype/src/main/archetype/ui.tests/README.md

 ${hash}${hash} Requirements

 * Maven
-* Chrome and/or Firefox browser installed locally in default location
+* Latest version of Chrome and/or Firefox browser installed locally in default location
 * An AEM author instance running at http://localhost:4502
+* Sample application deployed on your AEM author instance (see [../README.md](../README.md))

 ${hash}${hash} Run Tests